BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

      [`caf_num_images`](#caf_num_images), [`caf_this_image`](#caf_this_image), [`caf_failed_images`](#caf_failed_images), [`caf_stopped_images`](#caf_stopped_images), [`caf_image_status`](#caf_image_status)

-### Caffeine - LBL's Implementation of the Coarray Fortran Parallel Runtime Interface
+### Caffeine - LBL's Implementation of the Fortran Parallel Runtime Interface
-  Implementations of some parts of the Coarray Fortran Parallel Runtime Interface exist in [Caffeine], a parallel runtime library targeting coarray Fortran compilers.
-Caffeine will continue to be developed in order to fully implement the proposed Coarray Fortran Parallel Runtime Interface.
+  Implementations of some parts of the Fortran Parallel Runtime Interface exist in [Caffeine], a parallel runtime library targeting coarray Fortran compilers.
+Caffeine will continue to be developed in order to fully implement the proposed Fortran Parallel Runtime Interface.
 Caffeine uses the [GASNet-EX] exascale networking middleware but with the library-agnostic interface and the ability to vary the communication substrate, it might also be possible to develop wrappers that would support the proposed interface with [OpenCoarrays], which uses the Message Passing Interface ([MPI]).

 ## Types Descriptions